pujols/zero-shot-learning/README.md

 # Zero-shot learning codes & data
-You can download the codes (SynC.zip) from the following link: https://www.dropbox.com/s/2dtpg19z8wdpo42/SynC.zip?dl=0
+You can now download the codes (SynC.zip): https://www.dropbox.com/s/2dtpg19z8wdpo42/SynC.zip?dl=0

 You can also download a baseline method ConSE (ConSE.zip):